babykarte/babykarte.github.io/privacypolicy.md

 # Privacy Policy

 ## How user data will be treated
 We value your privacy.
-Because of that the Babykarte doesn't save data about her users.
-No cookies are being saved nor usage statistiks are being saved about the user.
+Because of that, Babykarte doesn't collect any user data.
+No cookies are being saved and no usage statistics are being generated.

-The Babykarte isn't a map provider nor a database but a portal.
-All input the user reveal will be transmitted to Third Parties.
-They sent back the for the Babykarte necessary datas.
-This causes that Third Parties get some personal information about the users of the Babykarte.
+The Babykarte isn't a map provider or a database but a portal.
+All user input will be transmitted to third parties who provide the data needed to show the desired information.
+This causes that third parties receive some personal information about the users of Babykarte.

-The following list reveals which Third Parties are in use, what their functions are and where you can find their privacy policy.
+The following list reveals which third parties are in use, what they are used for are and where you can find their privacy policy.

 ## Third Parties we use
 This website is located on GitHub Servers so that Babykarte can be reached with a browser.
 Because of that GitHub receives some data about our users e.g. IP-Address, operating system and which browser is in use.
 How GitHub threats collected data can be looked up in their [Privacy Policy](https://help.github.com/en/articles/github-privacy-statement).